-Have you ever felt like you had a lump in your throat?
-This condition is known as globus sensation, or globus pharyngeus, and it's more common than you might think.
-In fact, according to an article in the British Journal of General Practice (BJGP), it has been reported to occur in as much as 45% of the general population.
-Here's what to know about this condition, including if it requires medical treatment.
+Have you ever felt like you have a lump in your throat?
+If so, you’re not alone.
+In fact, according to an article in the British Journal of General Practice (BJGP), it happens to as much as 45% of the population.

-The exact cause of globus sensation is unknown.
-However, as the BJGP article outlines, there are many suspected causes, including:
+The exact cause of globus sensation is little known, despite its frequent occurrence.
+However, as the BJGP article explains, there are several suspected causes, including:

 - Stress or anxiety (during times of emotional stress, affected patients may report a 96% increase in symptoms)

 - Gastro-esophageal reflux

 Additionally, women under the age of 50 experience globus sensation three times more frequently than men in the same age group, as the previously mentioned case report in Frontline Gastroenterology explains.
 However, for people above age 50, the distribution is equal among men and women.

 Globus sensation treatment is tailored to the individual based on the suspected cause and related symptoms.
 It begins with a physical exam from a medical professional, based on your described symptom history.
 Treatments may be provided by general practitioners, speech and language therapists, or other appropriate medical personnel.
 As the BJGP article outlines, a few common treatment options are:

 - Vocal hygiene.
 This would include such measures as drinking more water, limiting your daily intake of coffee, and avoiding inhaling smoke.